Contact Us

 Pre-operative assessment clinic

-Within one month (ten days - one week) of your surgery, you may be invited to attend the pre-operative assessment clinic.
+Within one month (ten days - one week) of your surgery, some patients will be invited to attend the pre-operative assessment clinic.
+The pre-assessment clinic reviews your current health, to confirm your fitness for surgery.
 During this visit you will be asked about your medical history and any medications you are taking.
+You will have blood tests done, and may have an electrocardiogram (ECG) and X-ray done.
+This clinic is an excellent opportunity for you to ask any questions you may have, and to get any information you need to plan for your discharge from hospital and recovery.

 When your surgery is completed, you will be moved to the recovery room where you will be observed and monitored by a nurse until you awake from the anaesthesia.
 You will then be transferred to a ward where the ward team will work closely with you to aid your recovery.